Air Quality Improvement Plan

 Beyond the Port of Barcelona

-The issue of air quality in the port must be addressed from a broader perspective than the exclusively port one.
-The port is located in a metropolitan area in which pollutants such as nitrogen dioxide (NO2) and suspended particles with a diameter of less than 10 µm (PM10) have been exceeding the limits allowed by legislation for years.
+The issue of air quality in the Port must be addressed from a broader perspective that goes beyond port activity alone.
+The port area is located within a metropolitan environment where pollutants such as nitrogen dioxide (NO₂) and PM10 particles have exceeded the legal limits in recent years, making it necessary to take action to reduce emissions from its operations.

 The regulatory framework

-• Plan Improvement of Air Quality in Barcelona 2015-2018, prepared by Barcelona City Council.
+- Barcelona Air Quality Improvement Plan 2015–2018, developed by Barcelona City Council.

 Goal: zero emissions